kumagaias/jet-oni/README.md

    - Click **"r/Devvit"** to visit the Devvit community
    - Click **"Discord"** to join the Devvit Discord server

+### What Makes This Innovative

+1. **Reddit-Native 3D Experience**: One of the first fully interactive 3D applications running directly within Reddit posts using the Devvit platform
+2. **WebGL in Social Media**: Brings high-quality 3D graphics to a social media platform, opening new possibilities for interactive content
+3. **Seamless Integration**: No external websites or downloads required - everything runs within Reddit's ecosystem
+4. **Foundation for Multiplayer Gaming**: Demonstrates the technical foundation for building complex multiplayer 3D games on Reddit
+5. **Cross-Platform Compatibility**: Works seamlessly on desktop browsers and mobile devices without any special configuration

 ### Technical Implementation

 **Current Demo Features:**